-Area of Evaluation Unacceptable (0-1 points) Good (2-3 points) Excellent (4-5 points) Total points B. Questions The presenters cannot The presenters cannot The presenters answer answer questions which answer some questions most questions with are appropriate for this which are appropriate for accurate and complete level of knowledge. this level of knowledge. explanations.
-C. Eye Contact Both presenters One presenter is unable The presenters maintain consistently look at the to maintain eye contact or eye contact with the slides and are unable to maintain eye contact with the audience. both presenters are looking at the slides about 50% of the time. audience seldom looking at the slides.
+Area of Evaluation Unacceptable (0-1 points) Good (2-3 points) Excellent (4-5 points) Total points B. Questions The presenters cannot answer questions which are appropriate for this level of knowledge.
+The presenters cannot answer some questions which are appropriate for this level of knowledge.
+The presenters answer most questions with accurate and complete explanations.
+C. Eye Contact Both presenters consistently look at the slides and are unable to maintain eye contact with the audience.
+One presenter is unable to maintain eye contact or both presenters are looking at the slides about 50% of the time.
+The presenters maintain eye contact with the audience seldom looking at the slides.
 D. Speech The presenters did not use a clear voice or pronounce terms correctly for most of the presentation.
 Many in the audience had difficulty hearing the presentation.
 Extensive use of disfluencies.
 One or both presenters did not consistently use a clear voice or precise pronunciation of terms.
 Most of the audience could hear most of the presentation.
 Noticeable use of disfluencies.
 The presenters use a clear voice and correct, precise pronunciation of terms.
 The audience is able to hear the presentation in all areas of the room.
 Little use of disfluencies.
 E. Demeanor The presenters have major lapses in professional demeanor throughout the presentation.
 The presenters have a few minor lapses but demonstrate professional demeanor throughout most of the presentation.
 The presenters consistently demonstrated professional demeanor throughout the presentation.
 F. Dress Code Major infractions in the LIT clinic dress code (sweaters, jackets, jewelry) Minor infractions in the LIT clinic dress code (name tag, hair, colored tee shirts) LIT clinic dress code followed G. Time Research project is 3 or more minutes too short or too long.
 Research project is 1 to 2 minutes too short or too long.
 Research project is 7 to 10 minutes long.
-Comments: Presentation 65 Possible Points Written Report 100 possible points Total Possible Points=165 Final Grade
+Comments: Presentation 65 Possible Points Outline and Paper 100 possible points Total Possible Points=165 Final Grade